Organising Group

 Sue Birchfield - Social Media

-Sue Birchfield was born in Nelson, raised a family here and is now pursuing her creative dreams.
-She is a member of The Wall to Wall Art Gallery and is really excited to be involved with the Tasman Art Awards.
-She loves plein air painting and also teaching people how to start their creative journeys.
+I was born in Nelson, raised a family here and am now pursuing my creative dreams.
+I’m a member of The Wall to Wall Art Gallery and I’m really excited to be involved with the Tasman Art Awards.
+I love plein air painting and also teaching people how to start their creative journeys.

 Paul Nankivell - Operations